-- Install a hose barb fitting in the combination gas valve outlet pressure tap and connect with a hose to a U-tube manometer. - Close the main manual gas valve and turn the combination gas valve knob to ON. - 3.
-Turn on power to appliance and set appliance limit(s) to call for heat. - 4.
+- Install a hose barb fitting in the combination gas valve outlet pressure tap and connect with a hose to a U-tube manometer. - Close the main manual gas valve and turn the combination gas valve knob to ON. - Turn on power to appliance and set appliance limit(s) to call for heat. - 4.
 Burner motor will start.
 The 60200FR will run for its prepurge timing, then start the ignitor.
-Approximately one second later, the combination gas valve will open.
-(The manometer should show almost no pressure, because the main manual gas valve is closed.) - After the Trial for Ignition Period, (TFI) the 60200FR will lockout, turn on the Red LED and close the Alarm contacts relay.
+Approximately three seconds later, the combination gas valve will open.
+(The manometer should show almost no pressure, because the main manual gas valve is closed.) - After the Trial for Ignition Period, (TFI) the 60200FR will lockout and close the Alarm contacts relay.